-Remove description: Next, you want to remove the default description for the built-in Administrator, which is “Built-in account for administering the computer/domain.”
+Remove its description: Next, you want to remove the default description for the built-in Administrator, which says, “Built-in account for administering the computer/domain.”

-New Administrator description: Give the new Administrator the description of the built-in Administrator (“Built-in account for administering the computer/domain”).
+Give the fake Administrator a description: Give the fake Administrator the description of the built-in Administrator: “Built-in account for administering the computer/domain.”

-Next, make sure to configure monitoring of failed and successful logons for the new Administrator account.
-You will need to configure the built-in Auditing or Advanced Auditing, which you can accomplish as laid out in .
-You will also need to have a tool to help you search and alert when this account is “touched,” which is not possible with any Microsoft built-in tool.
-If you and use , you can monitor, search, analyze, and alert when this honeypot is triggered. is a link on how to use ADAudit Plus to trigger alerts.
+Next, make sure to configure the monitoring of failed and successful logons for the fake Administrator account.
+You will need to configure the built-in Audit Policy or Advanced Audit Policy, which you can accomplish as laid out in this blog.
+You will also need a tool that will help you search and alert you when this account is touched, which is not possible with any of Microsoft’s built-in tools.
+If you download and use ManageEngine ADAudit Plus, you can monitor, search, analyze, and get alerts when this honeypot is triggered.
+Here is a blog on how to use ADAudit Plus to trigger alerts.

-Now that you’ve created a honeypot for your new Administrator account, we also suggest you set up an alert for the newly named Administrator account (i.e. tadams).
+Now that you’ve created a honeypot for your fake Administrator account, we also suggest you set up an alert for the real Administrator account (i.e., tadams).
 This account should not be used unless there is an emergency.
-So, if anyone does use this account, their actions should be triggered and tracked.
-While the account usage may be legitimate, it’s still important to be aware of when someone logs on, or tries to log on, to this account.
+So, if anyone does use this account, their actions should be tracked and should trigger alerts.
+While the account usage may be legitimate, it’s still important to be aware of when someone logs on or tries to log on to this account.

 With these two honeypots, you will now get immediate email alerts when anyone tries to log on to either of these user accounts, and your network will be prepared and secure.